 New Orleans Adult Name Changes Lawyers

-Helping people and companies get fresh starts in New Orleans and Slidell
+Helping people and companies get fresh starts in New Orleans

 It’s common for a woman who divorces to think through whether she wants to keep her married name or switch back to her maiden name.
 A spouse may want to keep her married name if it is recognized professionally.
 Many spouses want to revert to their maiden name so they’re not connected to a failed marriage.
 Adult adoptees may want to adopt the surname of their stepparent.
 Many people seek name changes for personal reasons.

 The Law Office of James A. Graham has helped many people achieve a fresh start by going through the process of changing their names.
 We understand when you can request a name change, the pros and cons, and why there may be objections to the request.
 Our family lawyers are skilled at obtaining names changes after a divorce, an adoption, or for changing a business or personal image.

 - Why might adults in New Orleans want to change their names?

 - What is the process for requesting a name change after a divorce in Louisiana?

 - How does an adult who was adopted request a name change in New Orleans?”

 - How do I request a name change for personal reasons?

 - Can I change my name after a Louisiana criminal conviction?

 - Who should be notified when an adult changes his/her name in New Orleans?